 The Neighborhood Hub

-The primary goal of the Neighborhood Hub is to support cities with high rates of vacant, abandoned and deteriorating homes, especially those facing increased strain due to the health and economic impacts of the COVID-19 pandemic.
-Although the pandemic's long-term effects remain unknown, current research indicates that households of color are disproportionally affected.
+The Neighborhood Hub helps municipalities and their local or regional partners identify and implement strategies to repair and renew neighborhoods with high rates of vacant, abandoned and deteriorating homes.
+The program prioritizes communities that were disproportionality affected by the Great Recession and the COVID-19 pandemic.
 Acknowledging that historic inequities have contributed to these disparities, the Neighborhood Hub will operate equitably to assist communities through this program's implementation.

-In its first iteration, the Neighborhood Hub seeks to partner with five communities and their nonprofit partners for two years to provide technical assistance grants of up to $100,000.
+The Neighborhood Hub works with Gateway Cities and their regional and nonprofit partners for three years to provide technical assistance grants of up to $200,000 for comprehensive neighborhood revitalization projects.

 Housing in the Gateway Cities Webinar